From Breast Augmentation

 Lifting Your Arms

-We are aware that some plastic surgeons advocate that women do not lift their arms over their heads for the first few days or weeks following breast augmentation, and Dr. Vennemeyer and Dr. Loftus could not disagree more.
-Restricting range of motion of your arms will make you more stiff and can slow your recovery, so Dr. Vennemeyer and Dr. Loftus encourage women to regularly, slowly, and gently raise their arms over their heads beginning shortly after surgery.
+We are aware that some plastic surgeons advocate that women do not lift their arms over their heads for the first few days or weeks following breast augmentation, and Dr. Loftus could not disagree more.
+Restricting range of motion of your arms will make you more stiff and can slow your recovery, so Dr. Loftus encourages women to regularly, slowly, and gently raise their arms over their heads beginning shortly after surgery.
 This can be done by “climbing the wall” with your fingers a few times a day.
 Just sit next to a wall and….have your fingers climb it as high as you can.
 Now, this is not a license to lift heavy items, exercise, or overdo in any way.
 This is a simple way to maintain your range of motion without causing problems.
 As always, check with your own surgeon first.

 We did not spell out the word because we do not want our website censored, but you know what we mean.
 The best thing to do is ask your surgeon when it is OK to proceed.
 If you are uncomfortable asking your surgeon, then it is generally safe to resume you-know-what when your surgeon says it is OK to exercise.